mdivband/AV_IRL/README.md

 ### Coefficients `a` and `b`

-`a` controls the weight of the speed reward. `b` determines the weight of the safe-distance penalty applied by `SafeDistanceRewardWrapper`.
+`a` controls the weight of the speed reward and `b` determines the weight of the safe-distance applied by `SafeDistanceRewardWrapper`.

 ### Why compare them for AIRL?